bugcrowd/templates/submissions/description/using_components_with_known_vulnerabilities/unpatched_javascript_libraries/template.md

 **Business Impact**

-Outdated JavaScript libraties can lead to reputational damage for the business due to a loss in confidence and trust by users.
+Outdated JavaScript libraries can lead to reputational damage for the business due to a loss in confidence and trust by users.

 **Proof Of Concept (PoC)**